afragen/local-development/readme.txt

 A plugin to place warning notices for plugins or themes that are in active development.
 Requires PHP 5.3 or greater.

 == Description ==
 A plugin to place warning notices for plugins or themes that are in active development.

-Provide a warning notice so plugins or themes that are under local development and are updatable from the WordPress repo or other location show a warning message.
+Provides a warning notice so plugins or themes that are under local development and are updatable from the WordPress repo or other location show a warning message.
 Updating a plugin or theme under local development may cause data loss.

 Hopefully this warning prevents that occurrence.

 == Installation ==
 In the usual fashion.